mummybot/convert-videos-for-plex/README.md

 * **Changes are permanent.** Beware using the delete flag ```-d```, you cannot get the original films back once you delete them.
 * **Files may fail.** I have found that sometimes the Handbrake CLI fails to transcode the entire movie: ```incomplete frame```, ```Header missing```, ```marker does not match f_code```.
 The total playable length may end up shorter and file size signifcantly lower.
 This will be due to a less than ideal file (maybe slightly corrupted) but most video players can compensate so it is not obviously noticable when watching.
 After running on a folder, I use the ```tree -h``` command (```brew install tree```) to output file names and size, then do a manual compare in excel to alert me to any files which seem erroneous.
 Using the [HandBrake GUI](https://handbrake.fr/) application appears to work around many of the issues, otherwise you may need to try another converter e.g. [ffmpeg](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX). *If someone asks, I could add a before/after file size comaprison with percentage tolerance and option to alert or not perform transformation.
 However currently I don't need it.*
 * **Handbrake can lock files.** Sometimes Handbrake doesn't end properly; the process will lock the original file so the script can't delete it.
 You will need to unlock these files (context menu > info > click lock icon) to delete them manually.

+## Running multiple machines

+So.
+You've got yourself a few computers lying around.
+Good for you.
+Now - time to put that distributed CPU power to good use!

+This setup is especially effective on shared NAS drives, where video files can be accessed from multiple devices at once.

+To avoid multiple machines stepping on each other's toes, a `.lock` file is created to let other computers know that the given file is already been looked at.
+When the script is iterating over the files, it will first check if a `.lock` file exists.
+If it does find one, it will move over to the next file.
+As soon as it starts analysing the file, it creates the lock file.
+At the point that the script is complete, it will remove the lock file and move on.

+With this process, multiple machines can be working on the same directory, leapfrogging over each other to get the job done faster.

+#### Caveats

+- **If you don't** enable either `skip (-s)` or `force(-f)`, you will most likely be prompted about existing files, effectively halting the task.
+- If you stop a process early, the `.lock` file may not be removed.
+To start the process again, you will need to manually delete the file.
+- If using on a NAS drive, accessing files from multiple sources may cause read and write speeds to suffer.

 ## Disclaimer